yaoyao-liu/meta-transfer-learning/README.md

   The implement of hard task meta batch is not included in the published code.
 I still need time to rewrite the hard task meta batch code for the current framework.
 - [x] **More network architectures.**
   We will add new backbones to the framework like ResNet18 and ResNet34.
+- [x] **PyTorch version**
+  We will release the code for MTL on pytorch.
+It may takes several months to be completed.

 ## Citation